cosmos/sdk-tutorials/academy/5-my-own-chain/03-starport-17-migration.md

 }
 ```

-This should be all requiring a change.
-Unless you happened to also change the structure of `StoredGame` for instance, then you would too have to save the old version in the same file.
+Your current genesis definition becomes your de facto v2 genesis.
+This should be all when it comes to data structures requiring a change.
+Unless you happened to also change the structure of `StoredGame` for instance, then you would have to save its v1 version in the same `types.go` file.

 ## New v2 information